New phase effective April 26, 2026

 • Scenario planning must evaluate outcomes both before and after the relevant enforcement dates to avoid false Green/Red assumptions.

-Why this guide matters before April 2026
+Why this guide matters now

 The recurring risk is keeping compliance models on pre-switch assumptions.
 After the staggered enforcement dates (April 19 for sales/marketing, April 26 for the general phase, May 31 for procurement, June 30 for engineering), stale c values or thresholds can immediately misstate your band.